crcx/retroforth/doc/RETRO-Book.md

 ## Controlling The Temporary Buffers

-As dicussed in the Lifetime subsection, temporary strings are allocated in a rotating buffer.
+As discussed in the Lifetime subsection, temporary strings are allocated in a rotating buffer.
 The details of this can be altered by updating two variables.